6. The CAISAR modelling language

 type dataset = vector (a, b)

-(** Returns a symbol for the dataset with filename f. **)
+(** Returns a symbol for the dataset given its filename. **)

 function read_dataset (f: string) : dataset